SET with MET

 Did you know grandparents account for 20% of new MET contract sales?

-Leave a legacy of learning--start saving for your grandchild's future college education today!
-MET allows for the pre-purchase of tuition based on today's rates and then paid out at the future cost when the beneficiary is in college.
+Leave a legacy of learning--start saving for your grandchild's future education today!
+MET allows you to pay for future education at today's rates.
 Performance is often based upon tuition inflation, not market performance.
-MET contracts are flexible, transferrable and even refundable.
+MET is flexible, transferrable and even refundable.

 Even though they died years ago and initially quit school before earning high school diplomas, Erlean and Verle Gilbert Sr. continue to inspire their family’s pursuit of higher education.